canonical/ubuntu-pro-for-wsl/docs/tutorial/index.md

 ```

 Then, in the Windows Start Menu, locate the "Ubuntu 22.04 LTS" application, right-click on it, and select "Uninstall",
 as done with UP4W.
-Do the same for the "Ubuntu (Preview)" and "Ubuntu" applications.
+Do the same for the "Ubuntu 24.04 LTS" and "Ubuntu" applications.

 The instances will be removed automatically.